browserpass/browserpass-native/README.md

 If you are on macOS, first install the necessary tools: `brew install coreutils gnu-sed`.

+If you are on FreeBSD, first install the GNU tools: `pkg install coreutils gmake gsed'.` Use `gmake` in place of `make` below.

 If you downloaded a release archive with pre-compiled binary, follow these steps to install the app:

 ```